brevzin/cpp_proposals/packs/generalized-packs.md

 1. Is an array type
 2. Has one of:
-    a. an unnamed pack alias type that names a pack-like type
+    a. an unnamed pack alias type that names a pack-like type or a pack
-    b. a pack operator that returns a pack-like type
+    b. a pack operator that returns a pack-like type or a pack

    If any of these new special named members yields a reflection range, that range will be reified as appropriate before further consideration.
 If a type provides